 The reason the keyboard sequence Ctrl-Alt-Delete was chosen is the keyboard interface (going back to the original IBM PC) generates a hardware interrupt for this keystroke combination.
 In a secured system, the ONLY way this hardware interrupt could occur is if someone was physically at the keyboard, pressing those keys.
-Because of the physical security this provided (i.e. a remote user could not generate this sequence), this became the event that trigged the logon request for user name/password.
+Because of the physical security this provided (i.e. a remote user could not generate this sequence), this became the event that triggered the logon request for user name/password.

 In the newer logon model, if the user via the virtual keyboard can bypass this screen, there is absolutely no additional physical security (i.e. on a system where the physical keyboard will NOT be used to bypass this screen).
 The only change is the extra screen step.
 The critical issue to understand is no security benefit occurs if a software only option is allowed to mimic/bypass this hardware interrupt based eventit ends up being just another screen.
 The real issue is security vs. expectations of security, and human inertia (i.e. familiarity with the older GINA approach).
-If there is just an expectation, or inertia, that the Ctrl-Alt-Del provides real security when accessed via the touchscreen keyboard (or the CTRL+ALT+DEL Logon Utility), then it is important to review and understand the architecture and structure & and security provisions within a Windows Vista / 7 based system.
+If there is just an expectation, or inertia, that the Ctrl-Alt-Del provides real security when accessed via the touchscreen keyboard (or the CTRL+ALT+DEL Logon Utility), then it is important to review and understand the architecture and structure & and security provisions within a Windows based system.

 If a physical component is necessary (and you do not or can not use the physical keyboard), then for a true/secure approach, a smart card, biometric, or other physical approach may be required.
 There really is no additional "security" that the keyboard software can provide (with or without the Ctrl-Alt-Del requirement).
+Because it is possible there are system wide security options that may affect systems with OnScreen installed, this feature is available, but unless there are these type of requirements, it is recommended that the CTRL+ALT+DEL option not be used.

-Configure Automatic Logon for Windows Vista / 7
+Configure Automatic Logon for Windows